Emma Barnett: Career

 Following the postgraduate course at Cardiff, Barnett began her career in journalism at Media Week in 2007 and joined The Daily Telegraph in 2009, later becoming the paper's first digital media editor, and then, from 2012, the women's editor.
 Barnett launched The Telegraph's digital section, "Wonder Women", in October 2012 with contributors such as Cathy Newman of Channel 4 News.
 She also became chair of the UJIA Jewish media network and of the UJIA Skirt Network, a networking group for Jewish women.

 A radio presenter for LBC for almost three years until early 2014, Barnett joined BBC Radio 5 Live that summer.
 From November 2014, she presented the station's Hit List programme, a countdown of the 40 highest profile online news stories of the week.
 After leaving The Telegraph, Barnett started presenting the morning slot on BBC Radio 5 Live in September 2016, being the first woman to have a solo daily slot since the departure of Shelagh Fogarty and Victoria Derbyshire two years earlier in a new-look schedule.

-In April 2014, Barnett was a judge for Woman's Hour (on BBC Radio 4) power list, a programme on which she had already been an occasional presenter, the youngest in the programme's history.
+In April 2014, Barnett was a judge for the power liston BBC Radio 4's Woman's Hour, a programme on which she had already been an occasional presenter, the youngest in the programme's history.
 A decade before Barnett began her role on Woman's Hour, at 17, she did work experience with its presenter, Jenni Murray.
 Additionally, she has made documentaries for Radio 4.